coreeng/core-platform-docs/content/app/new-app.md

 This will create an empty repository with necessary variables preconfigured for the P2P to work.

-Now create a new application in sub-directory, you will be prompted for a template to use.
+Now create a new application in the sub-directory.
+You will be prompted for a template to use.

 ```shell
 cd <new-monorepo-name>